 There are many steps forward and hurdles along an individual’s path to full recovery from an eating disorder.
-That is why we provide a full continuum of care for adolescents and adults, both male and female.
+That is why we provide a full continuum of care for adults, adolescents and children of all genders.
 This includes inpatient hospitalization, residential, partial hospitalization, intensive outpatient and outpatient services.
 By providing our patients with the care they need during each stage of their treatment, we are supporting them in making a full recovery.

 Treating the Whole Person